Making books accessible

 Where do we stand?

-From 2002 up to 2025 we have provided books to 1612 reading projects in 79 countries with an average of 977 books per project.
-In total 1.575.355 books.
+From 2002 up to 2025 we have provided books to 1612 reading projects in 79 countries, with an average of 977 books per project.
+The total amount of books is 1.575.355.

 Where are we heading?

-Our budget for 2025 is 80 eurocent per send book and this will increase to 90 eurocent per send book in 2027
+Our current budget for 2025 is 80 eurocent per sent book

 Frequently Asked Questions